13Jul2025

 INDIVIDUAL SPOTLIGHT

-Juan Karlos Labajo: An Orphan’s Inspiration
+Juan Karlos Labajo: Orphan’s Inspiration

 Juan Karlos Labajo, also known as “JK,” is a Filipino-German singer born on February 5, 2001, and raised in Consolacion, Cebu, the Philippines, by his mother, Malinda Labajo.